Setting up the fetcher

 },

-});As our app is also going to support JSONLines responses for streaming data, weโre going to enhance the function a bit with another if check.
+);Because our app also supports JSONLines responses for streaming data, we’re going to enhance the function a bit with another if check.

-Itโs also good to have an option to bypass the registry for specific requests, so weโre going to add bypassRegistry option to the fetcher config.
-Itโs declared as createFetcher generic parameter and used as an otpion of the second argument of transformResponse function.
+It’s also useful to have an option to bypass the registry for specific requests, so we’re going to add a bypassRegistry option to the fetcher config.
+It’s declared as a createFetcher generic parameter and used as an option in the second argument of transformResponse.
 It can be used as follows: await UserRPC.getUsers({ bypassRegistry: true }).
-The same way you can add more options in the future if needed.
+You can extend this options object over time if needed.

 import { createFetcher, HttpStatus } from "vovk";